HK-Bus-ETA/HK-Bus-ETA/README.md

 # Legacy WearOS Repository
-This branch holds the legacy code base before the app supported platforms other than WearOS.
+This branch holds the legacy code base when the app only supported WearOS.